cmu-sei/foundry-docs/docs/topomojo/building-a-workspace.md

 **Title:** The title of your workspace; remember that the title should be unique.

 **Description:** A brief description of your workspace to display when browsing titles.
+The **Description** is viewable to everyone, and when used in conjunction with Gameboard, visible there too.

+**Tags:** Internal metadata to add data about the lab; for example, if using for a cyber competition, then your tag may be something like `cyber-cup c01`.
+Now, you can search for that challenge (or lab) using that tag.

 **Authorship:** Your name and the names of others who may have assisted you.

-**Audience:** A space-delimited list of clients who can launch the workspace as a gamespace; '`everyone`' is the global audience.
+**Audience:** A space-delimited list of administrator-defined groups that have permission to deploy gamespaces from the workspace.
+Administrators define an *audience* with any name here.
+Only users with a *scope* matching one of the provided *audiences* are permitted to deploy gamespaces from the workspace. `Everyone` is the global audience that allows all users to deploy gamespaces from the workspace.
+For more information, see the [Admin Dashboard - Users](admin-users.md) documentation.

 **Duration:** Recommended length of time in minutes that it takes to play through a gamespace launched from your workspace.